Mobile wars: Skinny offers cheapest 'endless' data plan - and includes hotspotting

 Skinny's endless mobile data pricing

-For $36 per month (or, at least 28 days, like all Skinny plans) you get 4.5GB of data at full-speed.
+For $36 a month - or at least 28 days, like all Skinny plans - you get 4.5GB of data at full speed.

-A $5 weekly plan gives you 100MB (a 10th of a gigabyte) of data at full speed.
-It's the only 'endless' data plan with a restriction on calls at 60 minutes and txts at 750 and also the only Skinny plan that doesn't include hotspotting.
+A $5 weekly plan gives you 100MB - a 10th of a gigabyte - of data at full speed.
+It's the only "endless" data plan with a restriction on calls at 60 minutes and texts at 750 and also the only Skinny plan that doesn't include hotspotting.